Serenade for flute, violin and viola

 The Serenade for flute, violin and viola, Op.
 25, is a chamber composition by Ludwig van Beethoven.
 It is in the key of D major.

 Composition

 The serenade was written by Beethoven around 1801, though there are preliminary sketches from 1797 when Beethoven finished his earlier serenade Op.
 8. The work was definitely finished by late 1801 when Beethoven offered it the publisher G. Cappi.
 In 1803, Franz Xaver Kleinheinz arranged the serenade for flute (or violin) and piano.
 Beethoven checked and approved this arrangement and it was printed as his Op.
 41. Similar to his Septet of the same period, the work had great popular appeal and was profitable for the young composer.

+The first movement appeared in the Baby Einstein video My First Signs.

 Structure

 The work consists of six movements: